-MD, Shanxi Medical University; MSc in Epidemiology, The University of London School of Hygiene and Tropical Medicine; PhD in Epidemiology, The University of Hong Kong; and Postdoctoral Fellow, The University of Aransas for Medical Sciences
+MD, Shanxi Medical University; MSc in Epidemiology, The University of London School of Hygiene and Tropical Medicine; PhD in Epidemiology, The University of Hong Kong; and MD Postdoctoral Fellow, The University of Arkansas for Medical Sciences

 Dr. Longjian Liu is an associate professor of Epidemiology & Biostatistics, and the Interim Chair of the Department of Environmental and Occupational Health at Drexel University School of Public Health.
 Prior to joining Drexel, Dr. Liu had training, teaching and research experience in leading universities of China, the United Kingdom, Japan, and the United States.
 Dr. Liu is a Fellow of the American Heart Association (FAHA).

 Dr. Liu teaches Cardiovascular Disease Epidemiology and Prevention, and Epidemiology for Public Health Practice.
 Dr. Liu also led the course design and taught the online course, entitled “Certificate in Epidemiology and Biostatistics Principles and Methods for Public Health in the 21st Century”.
 Dr. Liu coauthored the chapter of Cardiovascular Disease Epidemiology for an APHA-published text entitled Chronic Disease Epidemiology and Control (3rd Ed., 2010).
 Dr. Liu’s teaching philosophy is Students First!